wasmCloud/wadm/README.md

 wash app deploy echo v0.0.2
 ```

-If you navigate to the [wasmCloud dashboard](http://localhost:4000/), you'll see that you now have
+If you run `wash ui` and navigate to the [wasmCloud dashboard](http://localhost:3030/), you'll see that you now have
-10 instances of the echo actor.
+10 instances of the echo component.

-_Documentation for configuring the spreadscaler to spread actors and providers across multiple hosts
+_Documentation for configuring the spreadscaler to spread components and providers across multiple hosts
 in a lattice is forthcoming._

 ## Responsibilities